Cell Therapy FAQ’s

 Can stem cells cause cancer?

 Adult mesenchymal stem cells are not known to cause cancer.
-Some patients have heard of stories of cancer caused by stem cells, but these are related to the use of embryonic cells (Not Adult Mesenchymal Cells).
+Incidence of cancer caused by stem cells are related to the use of embryonic cells (Not Adult Mesenchymal Cells).
 These embryonic tumors known as teratomas, are rare but possible occurrences when embryonic cells are used.
-In nearly 10,000 cases within the Cell Surgical Network we have never had a single case of abnormal cell growth.

 Are there reports of autologous adipose derived adult mesenchymal stem cells harming any humans or animals?

-Bellevue Pain Institute and the rest of the Cell Surgical Network follows all our outcomes and any adverse events and we have had extraordinary safety since the network started treating patients in 2010.
+All of our outcomes are tracked for 24+ months and we have had extraordinary safety since the network started treating patients in 2010.
 All of our patients are entered into a database to follow and report even minor adverse reactions.
-This information is vital to the development of stem cell science.
+This information is vital to the development of cell science.
 There have been no reports of serious complications from associated with our technologies.

 What claims are currently made by BPI about what stem cell therapy can do for you?

 None.
 Our aim is to make cell based medicine available to patients who are interested and to provide ongoing research data under approved Institutional Review Board (IRB) validated studies.
-We will follow our stem cell treatment patients over their lifetimes.
+We will follow our regenerative cell therapy patients over their lifetimes.
 This will enable us to accumulate significant data about the various degenerative diseases we treat.
 Instead of providing simply anecdotal or testimonial information, our goal is to categorize the various conditions and follow the patient’s progress through various objective (e.g. x-ray evidence or video displays) and subjective (e.g. patient and/or doctor surveys) criteria.
 We are aware of a lot of stories about marked improvement of a variety of conditions, but we make no claims about the intended treatment.
-We have submitted preliminary safety data to the FDA as part of an approval application, which is under consideration.
+Preliminary safety data has been submitted to the FDA as part of an approval application, which is under consideration.
 Still, these are your own cells and not “medicines” for sale.
 They are only being used in your own body.
 Most likely, no claim needs to be made; rather a statistical analysis of our findings would suffice to suggest whether treatments are truly and significantly effective.

 How long does it take to see improvement?

-Stem cell therapy relies on the body’s own regenerative healing to occur.
+Regenerative cell therapy relies on the body’s own regenerative healing to occur.
 The regenerative process may take time, particularly with orthopedic patients, who may not see results for several months.
-In some diseases, more immediate responses are possible.
+In some cases, more immediate responses have been seen.

 Is everyone a candidate?